-There is nothing more rewarding than growing your own potatoes, harvesting them from your garden or allotment and serving them up for dinner.
+There is nothing more rewarding than growing your own potatoes, harvesting them from your garden or allotment, and serving them up for dinner.
 It’s a good way to save money too.
 There are numerous varieties to choose from depending on what you want to use them for and when you want to harvest them.
-The full range is in-store now.

 Potatoes are one of the easy and low maintenance options for growing your own – requiring very little effort (once in the ground!).
 With a bit of digging to prepare the ground before planting there is not too much else to do apart from watering.
 Many potato varieties can be in the deepest section of a VegTrug